 Traditionally a bitch spay requires a 3-4 inch incision and this, along with the procedure to remove the uterus (womb) and both ovaries, causes trauma and bruising.
 However, for many years now, we have been spaying bitches via keyhole surgery.
+There is no size limit on patients for keyhole spays and we routinely spay cats and bitches as small as 1.5kg as well as giant breeds as large as 75kg.

 By using keyhole surgery, very tiny incisions are made so wounds are much less painful and recovery is quicker.
 The wounds are so small that they are usually closed with special skin adhesive so no stitches are required.